Junon72/MyTimeApp/README.md

 The overall color schema I thought to be quite neutral to focus on to function of the application.
 The colors should emphasize the utility and the purpose of the features, such as record, pause and stop.

+### Wireframes and mockups

+[Balsamiq](https://balsamiq.com/?gclid=CjwKCAiAxMLvBRBNEiwAKhr-nIM261LiSSvKLP_VuIXqLTNH1Akjws8fgCSegVCICcpfVSsW78Rv_RoCod8QAvD_BwE) Mockup 3, was used to create the wireframing and mockups in the design phase of the application.

-Wireframes can be found from [here](https://github.com/Junon72/MyTimeApp/blob/master/assets/documents/MyTime1.pdf).
+Mockups can be found from [here](https://github.com/Junon72/MyTimeApp/blob/master/assets/documents/MyTime1.pdf).

 ### User Stories